-Building on traditional risk-based test practice we are now challenged by incremental delivery.
-To address, and not inhibit, we examine the concept of pair testing.
-Strengthening relationships in a team setting, helps to build a sense of common purpose.
-Working in parallel eliminates hand-offs, late stage testing, and an opportunity for incremental confirmed component delivery.
-This program builds on what we know, and adapts to what we have… Agile delivery.
-Traditional methods become a barrier under new development methods and place further pressure on the test team to feel a sense of value compromise.
+Building on traditional risk-based test practice, we are now challenged by incremental delivery.
+To address but not inhibit Agility, we examine concepts like pair testing and strengthening relationships in a team setting to build a sense of common purpose.
+Working in parallel with developers eliminates hand-offs and late stage testing, and enables incremental confirmed component delivery.
+This program builds on what we know and adapts to what we need … Agile delivery.
 Agile testing opens new areas of opportunity to build strength in product quality, process improvement and test confidence.

 What you will learn:

 - Understand the key differences between traditional and Agile testing practices

 - Learn about the different quadrants of Agile testing and how they are used to support the team and critique the product